MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 keywords: hand, menu, button, quick access, layout
 ---
 # Hand menu
 Have you ever wanted to become a cyborg by augmenting yourself with extra capabilities?
 With HoloLens 2, now you can!
-Thanks to fully articulated hand tracking, you can make holograms follow your hand, as if they are extension of your body.
+Thanks to fully articulated hand tracking, you can make holograms follow your hand as if they are an extension of your body.

 This placement method is similar to body-locked behavior in terms’ it’s tethered to users’ body parts and making holograms highly discoverable.
-However, different from body-locked holograms, hand-locked menu can be completely invisible when hand is not in view, allowing unobstructed view of holographic content placed in front of users.
+However, different from body-locked holograms, the hand-locked menu can be completely invisible when the hand is not in view, allowing an unobstructed view of holographic content placed in front of users.

-Due to these strength, UI menu is a good candidate for the hand-locked hologram, and below are best practices we found based on our exploration.
-You can also find an example scene in [MRTK toolkit](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/HandTracking/Scenes/HandBasedMenuExample.unity).
+Because of these strengths, the menu UI is a good candidate for the hand-locked hologram.
+Using hand menu, you can quickly show and hide the buttons for frequently used functions.

+Below are the best practices we found based on our exploration.
+You can also find an example scene in [MRTK](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/HandTracking/Scenes/HandBasedMenuExample.unity).
-## What are they?
-2D Holographic buttons, the main function of these buttons is to get a quick access to the most common used functions of your Holographic experiences.

-## Where are They?
+## Best practices
 These are 2 recommended placements based on our exploration.

 **Ulnar** In human anatomy, the ulnar nerve is a nerve that runs near the ulna bone.
 The ulna is a long bone found in the forearm that stretches from the elbow to the smallest finger.